NSS-SE-Jumpstart/curriculum/sessions/session5/prework/functions.md

 # Functions

 In some of the previous lessons, we've used the word _function_ a few times without defining it.
 An understanding of the word wasn't as important as an understanding of whatever other material we were covering.
-But now that the lesson is called _"functions"_ we should probably define the term.
+But now that the lesson is called _"Functions"_ we should probably define the term.

 A _function_ is a named container of code.
-In a sense a function contains code like a variable contains data.
+In a sense a function contains code in the same way that a variable contains data.
 The code in a function can be executed by _calling_ the function.

 Python has a LOT of functions built right into the language.
 We've already seen a handful of them.